instructlab/instructlab/README.md

    - 🍎 This step is only implemented for macOS with M-series chips (for now).

    - Before serving the newly trained model you must convert it to work with the `ilab` cli.
-The `ilab model convert` command converts the new model into quantized [GGUF](https://medium.com/@sandyeep70/ggml-to-gguf-a-leap-in-language-model-file-formats-cd5d3a6058f9) format which is required by the server to host the model in the `ilab serve` command.
+The `ilab model convert` command converts the new model into quantized [GGUF](https://medium.com/@sandyeep70/ggml-to-gguf-a-leap-in-language-model-file-formats-cd5d3a6058f9) format which is required by the server to host the model in the `ilab model serve` command.

 2. Convert the newly trained model by running the following command: